beta7developer/Console-AndroidOS-Simulation/README.md

 Please, don't sue me for God's sake, I am young.

 # DISCLAIMER
-If I violated anything, please contact me at viethoang082013chess@outlook.com.vn, and I'll fix the issue from you lawyers.
+If I violated anything, please contact me at viethoang082013chess@outlook.com.vn, and I'll fix the issue requested from you lawyers.
 This is just a project from my school that I personally developed myself.

 (Google, I am begging you, please don't sue me)